INFORMATION FOR POLICYMAKERS

 The increase in large scale renewable generating facilities and new clean energy technology is driving a transition of the transmission system.
 Integrating a high volume of new facilities onto the transmission system can have major implications for reliability and the flow of power across the state.

-To address this, the NYISO has an Interconnection Process, which requires proposed new generation and transmission projects to enter an “interconnection queue.”
+To address this, the NYISO has an interconnection process, which requires proposed new generation and transmission projects to enter an “interconnection queue.”
 Proposals undergo a series of studies and detailed analysis that serve two key functions on behalf of customers:

 • Determinations of whether adding a new resource creates reliability issues on the system; and